|

 you are not superhuman and accept the fact that things will not be

+the same as before.
 3. Talk to someone you trust or confide in someone

 you are close to.
 Talking will make you feel better.
 If you have

 an understanding husband, make sure he knows what you are going through.
+4. Avoid being alone by yourself and the baby.

 If there is someone to take care of the child, leave the house and